codemagic-ci-cd/codemagic-docs/content/knowledge-base/migrating-from-bitrise.md

 weight: 13
 ---

 Codemagic makes use of [`codemagic.yaml`](../yaml/yaml-getting-started/) for configuring your workflow.
 Codemagic supports any Git-based cloud or self-hosted repository.
-Thus, there is no need to migrate your code; simply add a `codemagic.yaml` file to the repo.
+Thus, there is no need to migrate your code; simply add a `codemagic.yaml` file to the repository.
 In Codemagic, there is also a [Flutter workflow editor](../flutter-configuration/flutter-projects/) for Flutter applications, which simplifies the setup but removes some flexibility.

 ## Migrating iOS builds with codemagic.yaml